IntuitDeveloper/intuit-3p-ai-pilot/README.md

 ### Agent-friendly system prompt

-Suggested system prompt / agent instructions for clients integrating with the Intuit MCP server:
+Here is an example of a system prompt / agent instructions for clients integrating with the Intuit MCP server:

 ```
 # QuickBooks MCP Server